quasylab/LangExt4Sibilla/README.md

 This repository has been thought to be as a container for VSCode Language Extensions for the languages that are currently available in Sibilla.

+These extensions can be used ONLY in VSCode.
+They are not available for other IDEs or editors yet

 For each one, a Syntax Highlighter and a set of Snippets have been implemented to speed up the specification of a model.

 The available extensions in the folder are the following: